 Dachelle McVey at Hide the Chocolate sharing How to Homeschool in the Midst of Teenage Hormones.

 Jen Mackinnon at Practical, By Default shares How to Homeschool in the Midst of Family Illnesses.

 Amy Milcic at Rock Your Homeschool shares How to Homeschool In the Midst of a Crazy Schedule.

-Bethany Ishee at Homeschool Mindset with Bethany Ishee shares How to Homeschool a Child with Anxiety.
+Bethany Ishee at Homeschool Mindset with Bethany Ishee shares How to Homeschool in the Midst of Anxiety.

 Shawna Wingert at Not The Former Things shares How to Homeschool When You Get the Diagnosis.